lukechampine/us/README.md

 as:

 - Specify exactly which hosts you want to use
-- Share you files and/or contracts with a friend
+- Share your files and/or contracts with a friend
 - Upload your meme folder without padding each file to 4 MiB
 - Mount a virtual Sia filesystem with FUSE
 - Upload and download without running a Sia full node